 Follicle samples — usually collected by cutting or shaving an inch-and-a-half of hair — can detect drug use as far back as 90 days.
 Current methods of testing accepted by the DOT go back only about 48 hours.

 Plus, urine tests can also be more easily altered, by substituting samples or the use of masking agents.
 Experts in the field say, for example, that heroin in the bloodstream can be masked in a urine test by the use of codeine.
 All that would be needed to explain a spike in codeine would be a prescription for cough medicine.
 There is no way to mask heroin use when a hair sample is taken.

-Hair testing became the norm at J.B.
+Truck Driver Hair Testing became the norm at J.B.
 Hunt in May 2006.
 It’s been an accepted practice in other industries for about 25 years, but only recently — and thanks to the success at J.B.
 Hunt — has it become more widespread among motor carriers.

-Drug testing for drivers was mandated in 1989.
+Truck Driver Drug testing was mandated in 1989.
 That’s the year that the DOT — under the direction of Health & Human Services — instituted the collection of urine samples.
 Little has changed in the federal guidelines since then, and the DOT will not change its policies without the approval of HHS.

 Officials at J.B.
 Hunt were moved to strengthen their drug policies beyond urinalysis after a pair of wrecks involving their drivers resulted in multiple fatalities.
 A post-accident screening — required by law anytime a motor carrier accident results in death — flagged both drivers for cocaine use.

 That led to research on a more thorough method of testing.
 J.B.
 Hunt found it in hair follicle analysis.